 Native.
-Quercus macrocarpa Burr Oak or mossycup oak shade tree 60-80′.
-Burr oak is a truly majestic oak tree with a rounded canopy and deeply grooved bark for an interesting, rough texture.
+Quercus macrocarpa Bur Oak or mossycup oak shade tree 60-80′.
+Bur oak is a truly majestic oak tree with a rounded canopy and deeply grooved bark for an interesting, rough texture.
 The acorns have a woolly cap which encloses most of the nut like a cup.
 Leaves are leathery and dark green with rounded lobes.

 Native.
 Quercus nuttallii Nuttall Oak shade tree 40-60′.
 Also called red oak, Red River oak and pin oak.
 Nuttall Oak is tough, adaptable and long lived.
 It quickly grows into vigorous, pyramidal shape with a well developed crown and a strong central leader.
 The bark is smooth and dark brown.
 Foliage is dark green in summer which turn rich red in Autumn.
 Nuttall does not develop surface roots like other shade trees, perfect in situations where street side trees need to be planted.
 It is tolerant of heat, cold and drought making it a great pick for Georgia landscapes.
 Nuttall Oak is an excellent lawn, shade, parking lot island plantings or street tree.

 Native.
 Quercus lyrata Overcup Oak, shade tree 60-80′.
 Swamp post oak, water white oak, swamp white oak.
 Overcup Oak is a long lived tree with a rounded shape, uniform branching and an open crown.
 The attractive bark is rough and deep ridged, usually in reddish or gray brown colors.
 Leaves are leathery and dark green in summer, turning a rich yellow brown in fall.
 The cup of an Overcup Oak acorn almost completely encloses the acorn itself, giving the tree its common name.